Dakota North (character)

 Dakota North is a fictional character appearing in American comic books published by Marvel Comics.
-Created by writer Martha Thomases and artist Tony Salmons, North was originally the star of her own short-lived 1986 series and later a part of the supporting casts of Cage, Daredevil and Captain Marvel.
+Created by writer Martha Thomases and artist Tony Salmons, North was originally the star of her own short-lived 1986 series and later a part of the supporting casts of Cage, Daredevil, and Captain Marvel.
 The character exists in Marvel's main shared universe, known as the Marvel Universe.

 Creation

-A freelance magazine writer, Thomases had never written for comics before, while Salmons had only completed a handful of fill-in assignments for Marvel.
+A freelance magazine writer, Thomases had never written for comics before, while Salmons had only completed a few fill-in assignments for Marvel.
 Through a mutual acquaintance with Dennis O'Neil, Thomases met Larry Hama, then an editor at Marvel, and brainstormed ideas to come up with the character of tough but feminine detective Dakota North.
 Salmons was assigned to draw the book by Hama, who felt that the artist was talented but inexperienced at storytelling.
 The editor then tried to nurture their raw talent as the book developed.
 Hama compared the character to Emma Peel from the British television series The Avengers, and initial promotion suggested the book would not take place in the Marvel Universe and drew comparisons with Miami Vice and Modesty Blaise.
 In a 2018 retrospective article for The Comics Journal, Keith Silva would speculate that the series was commissioned in an attempt to address a lack of lead female characters in Marvel's portfolio at the time - since the cancellation of Dazzler, the only other female-led ongoing series Marvel had at the time was Trina Robbins' Misty on their young readers Star Publications label - and the company's industry dominance at the time allowing them to take risks.